 Everything You Need to Know About the AMCAS Personal Statement

 Shreya Prabhakar grew up in Greensboro, North Carolina.
 A student at UNC-Chapel Hill, she is pursuing her undergraduate education in biology and economics with a minor in chemistry.
 In 10 years, she hopes to be a hospital administrator, working to make healthcare more accessible to the underserved.
-In the following article, Shreya outlines everything you need to know about the AMCAS personal statement.

 According to the Association of American Medical Colleges, the number of medical school applicants hit an all-time high of 52,777 in 2018.
 This number continues to grow each year as more and more students strive to break their way into the field of medicine.
 Simultaneously, the medical school acceptance rate has continued to hover around 18 percent.
 With these figures in mind, how can you stand out among the nation’s most brilliant aspiring physicians?

 In a sea of impressive GPAs and MCAT scores, there is one weapon you can sharpen to leave a memorable mark on the admissions counselors — your personal statement.
 If you’re struggling to make it your one-hit wonder, keep reading for tips on how to get started and what NOT to do.

 Most of the country’s medical schools utilize the American Medical College Application Service (AMCAS).
 Like CommonApp for college admissions, AMCAS serves as a one-stop shop for medical school applications.
 On its portal, you will submit primary applications to the schools of your choice with transcripts, letters of recommendation, MCAT scores, extracurricular activities, and a personal statement (officially called the “Personal Comments Essay”).